Coleman Young

-Young had emerged from the far-left element in Detroit, and moderated somewhat after his election as mayor.
+Young had emerged from the far-left element in Detroit, but became an advocate for business interests after his election as mayor.
 He called an ideological truce and gained widespread support from the city's business leaders.
-The new mayor was energetic in the construction of the Joe Louis Arena, and upgrading the city's mass transit system.
-He assisted General Motors in building its new "Poletown" plant at the site of the former Dodge Main plant in Hamtramck.
+The new mayor energetically promoted downtown redevelopment with major projects like the Joe Louis Arena and the Renaissance Center.
+Facing intense manufacturing flight, Young worked to keep major plants in the city, most notably General Motors' Poletown project and Chrysler's Jefferson North assembly.
 Some opponents said that he pulled money out of the neighborhoods to rehabilitate the downtown business district, but he said "there were no other options."

 In 1981, Young received the Spingarn Medal for achievement from the NAACP.

 Early life and education

 Young was born in Tuscaloosa, Alabama, to William Coleman Young, a dry cleaner, and Ida Reese Jones.
 His family moved in 1923 to Detroit, as part of the Great Migration out of the South to industrial cities that offered more opportunity.
 His family later converted to Catholicism, though Young was denied entry to a Catholic high school due to his race.
 Young graduated from Eastern High School in 1935.
 He became a member of the United Auto Workers, and worked for Ford Motor Company.
 Later Young worked for the United States Post Office Department.

 During World War II, Young served in the 477th Medium-Bomber Group (the renowned Tuskegee Airmen) of the United States Army Air Forces as a second lieutenant, bombardier, and navigator.
 As a lieutenant in the 477th, Young played a role in the Freeman Field Mutiny in 1945.
 Some 162 African-American officers were arrested for resisting segregation at a base near Seymour, Indiana.

 In the 1940s, Young was labelled a fellow traveler of the Communist Party by belonging to groups whose members also belonged to the Party, and was accused of being a former member.
 Young's involvement in worker-oriented organizations, including the Progressive Party, the United Auto Workers and the National Negro Labor Council, made him a target of anti-Communist investigators, including the FBI and HUAC.
 He protested segregation in the Army and racial discrimination in the UAW.
 In 1948, Young supported Progressive Party presidential candidate Henry A. Wallace.